filegeiasou/Basics_Arduino/README.md

 ### 7. Traffic Light
 - Description: A simple traffic light project with three LEDs.
 The code simulates the standard traffic light sequence of red, yellow, and green lights.

+### ESP8266 Projects

+1. **WiFi Temperature Sensor**
+   - Description: Implement a temperature sensor project using the ESP8266 module to connect to a WiFi network.
+The code reads the temperature data from the sensor and sends it to a designated server for logging or monitoring.

 ## Usage
 Each project folder contains the necessary source code and additional resources.
 Follow the instructions in each project's README file for setup and usage details.